Transferring high-interest credit card debt to a card with a lower (or 0%) interest rate can save you time and money while you repay the debt.

 Step 7: Request a Balance Transfer

 Request a balance transfer online or by phone.
-Start the process by contacting your new card’s customer service department and tell them you'd like to start a balance transfer, and share the information from Step 6.
+Start the process by contacting your new card’s customer service department, tell them you’d like to start a balance transfer, and share the information from Step 6.

 The new card issuer will contact your old card’s issuer and move the balance amount you specified.
 Be patient.
 The transfer process may take anywhere from a few business days to a few weeks for new card accounts.